Simamkele88/IFM3_GP/descriptions.md

 1. The owner selects an order from the list.
 2. The owner clicks the "**Approve**" button.
 3. The system checks if the order is still in pending status.
-4. The system updates the order status to "Accepted".
+4. The system updates the order status.
-5. The system triggers the Auto Generate PO use case.

 **Extensions:**
 - **2a.
 Order is already approved:**
    - System prevents re-approval and displays: "This order has already been processed."
-- **1b.
-Database error while retrieving orders:**
-   - System prevents approval and shows: "Cannot approve order.
-Missing supplier details."

 ### Use case: Reject orders

 **Actor(s):** Tahir
-**Descriptions:** Approve the recommended orders.
+**Descriptions:** Reject the recommended orders.
 **Preconditions:**
-- The owner must have viewd the order.
+- The owner must have viewed the order.
 - The order must be in a pending state.

 **Input:**